 3. Calls upon Parties, international financial institutions, international organizations and other interested actors to support the implementation of the Convention in Guinea-Bissau;

-4. Expresses its firm belief that being a Party to the Convention brings tangible positive changes with regard to legislation and practice, with multiple effects not only for environmental protection but also for the social and economic aspects of people’s lives;
+4. Expresses its firm belief that being a Party to the Convention brings tangible positive changes with regard to legislation and practice, with multiple benefits not only for environmental protection but also for the social and economic aspects of people’s lives;

 5. Encourages other interested States to explore accession to the Convention;